Deathspike/animesync/README.md

     animesync series add <seriesUrl> [rootPath]

-For example, to add *A Certain Scientific Railgun* from *CrunchyRoll*, you can use:
+For example, to add *A Certain Scientific Railgun* from *Crunchyroll*, you can use:

     animesync series add https://www.crunchyroll.com/a-certain-scientific-railgun